Dynamic Object Masks as Goal Representations for Visual Goal-Conditioned Reinforcement Learning: Real-world Applications

 \subsection{Learning from Scratch with Franka}

 We show the application of the mask-based system (goal representation and reward) in a real-world learning from scratch task using the Franka Panda arm (Figure \ref{fig:franka_rw}).
 We simplified the reaching task in the real world by using four stationary objects placed on a table in front of the arm: a red block, a baseball, a pear (artificial), and eyeglasses.
 We used Detic and Grounding DINO models for object detection and used slightly lower resolution images ($450\times 800$) to facilitate faster inference times.
 We used 100 steps per episode and trained for 100,000 steps.
 The termination distance, $\epsilon$, was set to 13 cm from the target.
 We used an Intel RealSense D405 camera attached near the end-effector of the arm to capture images.
 We performed the training on a computer equipped with a Ryzen Threadripper 3970X processor and an Nvidia RTX 3090 GPU.
 We used the same SAC GCRL system that we used in the simulated experiments.
 The GCRL agent had to learn to reach the randomly selected target object by controlling the joint velocities of the arm.
+Average step times were 157 ms with Detic (131 ms inference) and 168 ms with G.DINO (158 ms inference).
+Total run durations were 449 and 338 minutes, respectively.
+The Detic agent completed more episodes (3,328 vs. 1,000) and therefore spent more time on arm resets, which take about 3 seconds each.

 Figure \ref{fig:real_world_exp_from_scratch} shows the results of the real-world learning from scratch experiments.
 The Franka-Detic agent learned an optimal reaching policy in 60,000 steps.
 Figure \ref{fig:franka_reaching} shows the trained agent reaching for a pear, and Figure \ref{fig:fr_cam_stacked} shows the associated camera images and masks generated using Detic.
 On the other hand, the Grounding DINO model had severe false-positive detection issues.
 The agent failed to reach the target objects as it tried to exploit rewards from false detection masks.
-This experiment show the possibilities and difficulties of using pretrained object detection models in real-world learning from scratch tasks.
+This experiment shows the possibilities and difficulties of using pretrained object detection models in real-world learning from scratch tasks.

 We further evaluated the trained Detic-based GCRL agent by performing a tracking task with an unseen object.
 We placed a plastic banana on top of the table and moved it using a stick while the GCRL agent was controlling the arm.
 The agent managed to follow the banana easily, even though it was trained on reaching stationary objects.
 The successful tracking behavior demonstrates the robustness and the generalization capabilities of our proposed system.